overscripted/roblox-script-list/index.md

  loadstring(game:HttpGet('https://pastebin.com/raw/MLPypHYv', true))()

  Has always hit and kill aura.
-With always hit, you must still have some level of accuracy for the knife to snap to the player.
+With always hit,
+ You must still have some level of accuracy for the knife to snap to the player.

  -> Rating 8/10
 ```